kwansupp/kwansupp.github.io/pages/about.md

 I'm currently working as a software engineer in the Netherlands, doing R&D on innovative data solutions for process improvements.
 Before this, I've had some experience in web development and event organization & management.

-I have a broad background, having done a Bachelor of Science in Technology and Liberal Arts & Sciences at the University of Twente (University College).
-During my bachelor studies, I did my focus towards Biomedical Engineering and did a minor in BioRobotics.
+I have a broad interdisciplinary background, having done a Bachelor of Science in Technology and Liberal Arts & Sciences at the University of Twente (University College).
+During my studies, I did my focus towards Biomedical Engineering and followed a minor in BioRobotics.
 I also spent some time exploring graphics design and followed a sketching course for industrial design students.
-I've applied some of my design skills to create a cookbook!

 # My Philosophy